codejake/podcast_transcriber/README.md

 # podcast_transcriber

 A Python script that aims to accurately transcribe my favorite podcast episodes.
+I haven't found anything else that worked well that I liked, so I made this.

 It uses [faster-whisper](https://github.com/SYSTRAN/faster-whisper).